Equity Residential (EQR): Short-term bearish but long-term fundamentals getting better

 Shifting the focus to workforce efficiency, Equity Residential [EQR] earns $948,115 for each employee under its payroll.
 Similarly, this company’s Total Asset Turnover is 0.12.

-This stock’s Beta value is currently 0.44, which indicates that it is 1.70% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 28.82.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.44, which indicates that it is 1.17% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 34.79.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Equity Residential [EQR] a Reliable Buy?